virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-4-4-vgd-interview-series-episode-3-bandmemes666.markdown

 	</figcaption>
 </figure>

-**Cindie:** Oh my god, the sound that's like ahh!!.
+**Cindie:** Oh my god, the sound that's like "haaa!".
 That song is so good.
 That sounds so good that no one talks about how good it is.

 **Omnia:** I used to be obsessed with it at some point.
 My favorite song by them now is On Melancholy Hill.
 I learned it on the keys.